Belle de Jour (film)

-Belle de Jour ([bɛl də ʒuʁ]) is a 1967 psychological drama film directed by Luis Buñuel, and starring Catherine Deneuve, Jean Sorel, and Michel Piccoli.
-Based on the 1928 novel Belle de jour by Joseph Kessel, the film is about a young woman who spends her midweek afternoons as a high-class prostitute, while her husband is at work.
+Belle de Jour ([bɛl də ʒuʁ]) is a 1967 surrealist erotic psychological drama film directed by Luis Buñuel, from a screenplay he co-wrote with Jean-Claude Carrière.
+Based on the 1928 novel of the same name by Joseph Kessel, the film stars Catherine Deneuve in the leading role as Séverine, a young housewife who spends her midweek afternoons as a high-class prostitute, while her husband is at work.
+It co-stars Jean Sorel, and Michel Piccoli, and features Geneviève Page, Francisco Rabal, Pierre Clémenti, Francis Blanche and Georges Marchal in supporting roles.

 The title of the film is a play on words on the French term belle de nuit ("beauty of the night", i.e., a prostitute), as Séverine works during the day under the pseudonym "Belle de Jour".
 Her nickname can also be interpreted as a reference to the French name of the morning glory (Convolvulaceae), meaning "beauty of [the] day", a flower that blooms only during the day.

-Belle de Jour is one of Buñuel's most successful and famous films with many film historians calling Deneuve's performance her finest.
+Belle de Jour is one of Buñuel's most successful and famous films.
+It was Deneuve's second acclaimed success after The Umbrellas of Cherbourg.
 It won the Golden Lion and the Pasinetti Award for Best Film at the Venice Film Festival in 1967.
+Deneuve was nominated for BAFTA Award for Best Actress in a Leading Role.